ibm-cloud-docs/solution-tutorials/continuous-deployment-to-kubernetes.md

 1. Create **Containers in Kubernetes Clusters** from the [{{site.data.keyword.Bluemix}} catalog](https://console.bluemix.net/containers-kubernetes/launch) and choose the **Lite plan or the paid plan** cluster.
   {:tip}
    ![Kubernetes Cluster Creation on IBM Cloud](images/solution21/KubernetesPaidClusterCreation.png)
-2. For convenience, use the name `mycluster` to be consistent with this tutorial.
+2. For convenience, use the name `dev-cluster` to be consistent with this tutorial.
 3. The smallest **Machine Type** with 1 **Worker Nodes** is sufficient for this tutorial.
 Leave all other options set to defaults.
 4. Check the status of your **Cluster** and **Worker Nodes** and wait for them to be **ready**.